barsdeveloper/tree-ds/README.md

 * Permissive licence
 * Iterators provided: pre-order, post-order, ...
 * Expandable with custom iterator types
+* Boost compatibile serialization.

 ## Overview
 The data structure is based on the node class.
-Every node has a memory overhead of 5 pointers size (40 bytes on 64 bit systems) and the size of the stored object of course.
+Every node has a memory overhead of 5 pointers size (40 bytes on 64 bit systems) plus the size of the stored object, of course.